Lufkin, Texas

-Lufkin is the largest city in Angelina County, Texas and the county seat.
+Lufkin is the largest city in Angelina County, Texas, United States and is the county seat.
 The city is situated in Deep East Texas and is 60 mi west of the Texas- Louisiana state line.
-Its estimated population is 35,021 as of July 1, 2019.
+Its population is approximately 40,000 people as of 2025.

 Lufkin was founded in 1884 and named for Abraham P. Lufkin.
 It originally served as a stop on the Houston, East and West Texas Railway.
 It was officially incorporated on October 15, 1890.
 Lufkin continued to serve as a stop on the railroad until 1890.
-Three businessmen founded Angelina Lumber Company, which led to much of the economic prosperity Lufkin later had.
+Three businessmen founded Angelina Lumber Company, which led to much of the economic prosperity Lufkin later enjoyed.
 When the so-called "timber boom" came to an end, a new "golden era of expansion" began.
 Lufkin became more industrialized with the opening of Lufkin Industries and Southland Paper Mill.
 In the mid-1960s, a cultural expansion began, and improvements were made to education and the way of life, including museums and the opening of a new library.

-The City of Lufkin has a council–manager government, with 6 city council members, a mayor, and a city manager.
+The City of Lufkin has a council–manager government, with six city council members, a mayor, and a city manager.
 The Lufkin Independent School District encompasses most of Lufkin and operates almost all of the schools within Lufkin.
 Additionally, Angelina College, a community college, is located in Lufkin.

 History

-The city was originally founded in 1882 as a stop on the Houston, East and West Texas Railway; it is named for Abraham P. Lufkin, a cotton merchant and Galveston city councilman.
+The city was founded in 1882 as a stop on the Houston, East and West Texas Railway; it is named for Abraham P. Lufkin, a cotton merchant and Galveston city councilman.
 Lufkin was the father-in-law of Paul Bremond, president of the railroad, which developed the town.
 Lufkin continued to grow because of its proximity to the railroad and its lumber industry.
 The history of Lufkin can be divided into three main eras, the railroad era, the timber boom, and the golden era of expansion.